valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

   - The Notificaties API Plugin property `Callback URL` must now be a valid url.
   - The Object Token Authentication Plugin property `Token` now has a minimum length of 20.

+* **Attempts to double decrypt plugin secret**

+When deploying a plugin configuration file, Valtimo would try to decrypt plugin secrets twice.
+This would often result in errors.
+This has been fixed now.
+Valtimo will now only decrypt the plugin secrets once.

 ## Breaking changes

 The following breaking changes were introduced: